tmbo/questionary/docs/source/pages/advanced.rst

     validate=lambda text: True if len(text) > 0 else "Please enter a value"
   ).ask())

-Finally, if we do not care about the error message being displayed, we can ommit the error message from the final example to use the default:
+Finally, if we do not care about the error message being displayed, we can omit the error message from the final example to use the default:

 .. code-block:: python3